Spherical Tropicalization: Introduction

-is faithfully flat.
-Tropical compactifications possess some nice properties.
-For instance, if $X$ is smooth, then the boundary of $\overline{Y}$ is divisorial and has combinatorial normal crossings.
-If $\overline{Y}\subseteq X$ is a tropical compactification, then $\supp \cla{F}=\trop Y$, which suggests a way to construct such compactifications.
-Tropical compactifications were introduced, and their existence and relation to tropicalizations were shown, in \cite{Te}.
+The toric variety $X$ is given by a fan $\cla{F}$ in $\mathrm{Q}$.
+The relation between the tropicalization and a tropical compactification is very simple, $\supp \cla{F}=\trop Y$.
+Existence of tropical compactifications was shown in \cite{Te}, see also \cite{HKT, ST, LQ, U}.

-The applications of tropicalization and tropical compactifications have motivated their extension to more general settings than subvarieties of tori.
-In particular, tropical compactifications for the case $k$ is not trivially valued (non-constant coefficient case) were introduced in \cite{LQ}.
-Tropicalization of subvarieties of toric varieties is treated in \cite{P}.
-Tropicalizations and tropical compactifications of log-regular varieties were introduced in \cite{U}.
-Our goal is to extend tropicalization and tropical compactifications to subvarieties of spherical homogeneous spaces for an arbitrary connected reductive group.
-Spherical means that the action of a Borel subgroup on the homogeneous space has an open orbit.
-The reason such generalization is possible is that, as in the toric case, the equivariant open dense embeddings of a spherical homogeneous space are in a bijection with combinatorial data (colored fans) in a lattice.
-This correspondence, introduced in \cite{LV}, is described briefly in \S\ref{spherreview}.
+We extend the tropicalization and tropical compactifications to subvarieties $Y\subset G/H$ of spherical homogeneous spaces of connected reductive groups.
+Spherical means that a Borel subgroup $B\subset G$ acts on $G/H$ with an open orbit.
+As in the toric case, spherical varieties, i.e.~equivariant open embeddings of $G/H$ into normal $G$-varieties $X$, are in a bijection with combinatorial data (colored fans).
+This correspondence is reviewed briefly in \S\ref{spherreview}, see also \cite{LV, K, Ti}.
+There is a map

-Let $G$ be a connected reductive group over $k$, $B\subseteq G$ a Borel subgroup, and let $G/H$ be a spherical homogeneous space for some closed algebraic subgroup $H\subseteq G$.
-In \S\ref{amoeba} we define a map analogous to (\ref{torictrop}):